F

 What Factors can Influence the Cost of Living in San Rafael?

-Groceries: Grocery expenditures have undergone notable escalation over the last 2-3 years.
-In some markets, the cost of food products has surged by more than 20%, while others have experienced only modest increments.
-These fluctuations in food costs can have a significant impact on the overall cost of living in any region.
-In San Rafael, the groceries index registers 15.5% higher than the national average.
+Groceries: Grocery costs have continued to increase significantly over the last 2-3 years.
+In some markets the cost of food has gone up by more than 20% in that period.
+While other markets have managed to see only a moderate uptick.
+These food costs can have a major impact on the cost of living in any area.
+In San Rafael, the groceries index is 8.8% higher than the national average.

 Where is the Data From?